ikintsu/nets213final/README.md

 ### Quality Control
 We opted to use majority vote as our method for encouraging stronger results we obtain from worker responses.
 Specfically, we have 3 workers answer a set list of questions for each article.
 From there, we made a dictionary for each article with respect to the questions in order to find the majority answer.
 From there, we return a csv with the majority answer labeled for each question, and for each article.

-**The code for the quality control module can be found at this filepath: src/directory/quality_control**
+*The code for the quality contron sample input can be found here: data/directory/qc_input.csv* *The code for the quality control module can be found here: src/directory/quality_control*